An electrical engineering perspective on naturality in computational physics: The path to discrete: Finite element method

-When discretizing, Whitney forms are a very effective bridge to the cochain perspective in the context of naturality associated with differentiable structure, as well as from the perspective of essential topological properties.
+Our point of view emphasizes the attainment of a discrete version of the theory in question in a more general sense than just the particular solution space; the whole complex is important.\footnote{Even though the de Rham complex is the canonical example of an elliptic complex, one can consider discretizations of other complexes, too.
+In \citep{Arnold}, for example, the \emph{elasticity complex} and its FEM discretization are discussed.} When discretizing, Whitney forms are a very effective bridge to the cochain perspective in the context of naturality associated with differentiable structure, as well as from the perspective of essential topological properties.
 When it comes to naturality associated with geometric structure, we rely on the Galerkin-Hodge process, and in particular, on the Galerkin-Hodge inner product \eqref{Galerkin-Hodge} to induce an inner product on cochains.
 Moreover, naturality should provide us with ideas to extend these concepts to a Galerkin-based discussion of connections and curvature, relevant for e.g. generalizations of electromagnetism such as the Yang-Mills theory \citep{Garrity}.
+We conclude this section with a related research problem.